theune32/rsen_project4/notes_no_vm.md

   Solution described [here](https://bitbucket.org/osrf/gazebo/issues/2607/error-restcc-205-during-startup-gazebo)
 - Gazebo bug/missing functionality:
     Interesting find, you cannot edit existing/saved buildings.
 Some aspects are changeable but not much.
+- rviz didnt show any models except the meshed LIDAR, see [here] (https://answers.ros.org/question/296227/robot-model-does-not-appear-in-rviz-melodic/) and [here] (https://github.com/ros-visualization/rviz/issues/1249).
+TL/DR: `export LC_NUMERIC="en_US.UTF-8"` worked for me.
+Colors are not completely ok though.
+Update: looks like the red is some kind of highlighting.